 telegram-desktop

-Qt or display-related errors usually indicate display server issues.
+Qt or display-related errors indicate a display server issue.
 Ensure your display server is running properly.
-For Flatpak installations, try resetting the application permissions:
+For Flatpak installations, try resetting application permissions:

 flatpak permission-reset org.telegram.desktop